geirev/LBM/README.md

 ```bash
 nsys profile --stats=true boltzmann
 ```
-or on prehistruc GPU architectures
+or on prehistoric GPU architectures
 ```bash
 nvprof boltzmann
 ```
 which gives a detailed listing of the CPU time used by each kernel.

-It is clear that the third order expansion and the regularization are by far the most expensive computations in the code.
+To obtain more realistic profiling, removing the device to host copying which starts dominating for short GPU runs, set runexp to false in infile.in.
+This option also eliminates all the syncs before and after kernal lauches which the profiling reacts on but which has little impact on the total simulation time.

 ## 6. Plotting